What Should I Expect in a Job Interview

 Reverse-Engineering the Job Description

 The job posting is a recruiter’s shorthand for what success looks like.
-Break it into three columns on a single sheet: responsibilities, required skills, and desired traits.
+Break it into three columns on one sheet: responsibilities, required skills, desired traits.
 For each bullet, list at least one concrete example from your past that demonstrates you meet that need.
-Use metrics where possible: percentages, timeframes, cost savings, volumes handled, scope of responsibility.
+Use metrics where possible: percentages, timeframes, scopes handled.
 This mapping becomes the spine of your interview stories.

 Research That Actually Helps

-• Recent company news and product launches: Mention these when connecting your experience to current priorities.
+• Recent company news and product launches: Mention when connecting your experience to current priorities.

 • Leadership and team: Understand the reporting line and the backgrounds of key stakeholders.